Skip to main content

 Co-founder & CEO

-3 min read
+7 min read

-Why CPMS vendors don't solve this
+Why don't CPMS vendors solve data lock-in?

-What data ownership actually means
+What does EV charging data ownership actually mean?

 • Raw message access — every OCPP frame, with timestamps, in a format you can query